COMMON FREIGHT CHARGES:

 Think about the last time you sent a freight shipment.
 You no doubt factored in the basics — class, capacity, weight, density and the like.
-You probably took pains to ensure your freight had the proper packaging.
-You might've even pulled special permits.
+You probably took appropriate measures to ensure your freight had the proper packaging.
+You might've even pulled special permits and budgeted for unavoidable fuel surcharges.

-Accessorials are additional fees for services not included in standard freight shipping rates.
-In a sense, they're like the mysterious charges in the fine print of your cell phone bill.
-You don't know how they got there.
+Accessorials are additional fees for services not included in standard LTL and FTL shipping rates.
+In a sense, they’re like the mysterious charges in the fine print of your cell phone bill.
+You don’t know how they got there.
 You might not initially be clear what they mean.
 But you have to pay for them.

-Common freight shipping accessorials — and how to deal with them
+Common freight accessorials — and tips on how to deal with them

 This is what happens if a carrier attempts to make a delivery but gets turned away by the receiver.
 It can also be applied if no one's around to accept the delivery — or if the delivery address gets changed to a new location while your shipment is in transit.